ranchoasb/ranchoasb.github.io/_posts/2021-09-29-Friday-Announ.md

  **Our fifth big update** is a big yearly upcoming event...
 Our first school dance!
 The dance is on **October 29th IMMEDIATELY AFTER SCHOOL until 5:30 PM**.
 The theme is Halloween/Spooky/Masquerade.
 We have lots of ideas for entertainment, food, and drinks.
 So far, there is not a price set on the dance, but there will be one.
-If you are looking forward to ASB events including this one, you can still buy the ASB Membership Card for $15.
+If you are looking forward to ASB events including this one, you can still buy the ASB Membership Card for $15 on MySchoolBucks.com.
 With the card, you have access to all of ASB's events throughout the year!

  **Our sixth update** is on Tug-Of-War!
 Below are the winners so far for 7th and 8th grade.
 You can also see who your class is competing against next!